Morning Star of Revelation 1978 - 2019

 Morning Star was decommissioned in December 2019.
 At the time of her decommissioning she was the oldest purpose built sail-training vessel still operational in the UK sail training fleet.

-The legacy of Morning Star is carried forward by the Morning Star Trust, which continues to sail with young people, now onboard its modern eleven metre yachts, Bright Star and Eastern Star.
+The legacy of Morning Star is carried forward by the Morning Star Trust, which continues to sail with young people, now onboard its modern eleven metre yachts, Bright Star, Eastern Star and Guiding Star.